-At Seacoast, those credits are used to pay bank fees first.
+At specialty banks like Enterprise Bank & Trust (formerly Seacoast Commerce Bank), those credits are used to pay bank fees first.

-If you’re currently banking with a bank that offers free small business banking, you might bristle at the idea of paying bank fees.
+If you’re currently banking with a financial institution that offers free small business banking, you might bristle at the idea of paying bank fees.
 If you love your bank and your business checking account is free and they don’t offer analysis banking, you should stay where you are.

 But, with analysis banking, your fees are quickly offset.
 You can earn more with analysis banking than you would with free banking.

 After your bank fees are paid with your credits, you can use the remaining credits to pay a third-party invoice.
 That might be an invoice from your CPA or your software company.
 It may even be your Fourandhalf marketing invoice.